LieutenantCrunch/mudae-ranker/README.md

 3. Paste the copied information into the input field
 4. Click **Parse Input**
    - At this point, you should see a bunch of thumbnails pop up and the images should start loading from the end
-   - All character images are initially looked up from [Anilist](https://anilist.co/), see the Anilist section below for some details related to character lookups.
+   - All character images are initially looked up from [Anilist](https://anilist.co/), see the **Anilist** section below for some details related to character lookups.
-5. Once the images are finished showing up, you can click on any thumbnail to view the full information for that character, and you can also change or set an image for the character if you'd like.
+5. Once the images are finished showing up, you can click on any thumbnail to view the full card for that character.
+See the **Character Card** section below for details on what is available on the card.
+   - You can also drag individual characters around to resort them manually
 6. At any point, you can click **Export All Characters** to export a dump of the characters that can be re-imported later.
 This is highly recommended as it will save all of the image paths for each character, meaning the next time you import, it will not have to look the characters up from Anilist and will be much faster.
+I recommend saving the dump to a text file with Unicode encoding.
-7. When you're ready, click **Rank Mode**.
+7. When you're ready, click **Start Ranking**.
 8. The ranking pop up will show you two characters.
 Click on the one that you prefer.
-Keep doing this until the ranking popup goes away.
+   - Note that you can also click the "Skip" button for a character, this will remove the character from the ranking process and throw them at the end of the list.
+If you want to bring them back, you will have to stop ranking and turn skip back off for them (see **Character Card**)
+   - To stop ranking midway, simply click the ❎ in the popup.
+The **Resume Ranking** button will enable, allowing you to pick back up from where you left off (see **Important Notes** below).
-9. Your harem should now be sorted based on your preferences.
+9. After you have ranked all characters, the popup will go away and your harem should now be sorted based on your preferences.
    - It's highly recommended that you click **Export All Characters** at this point so you can import them in the same order they're in now that you've sorted them.
 10. Now you can click **Generate Sort Commands** and the list of commands you need to run to sort your harem on Discord will be shown.

+## Character Card
+Full character cards have the following information and controls:
+- Information
+  - The character's name as shown in Mudae
+  - The series the character is from as show in Mudae
+  - A picture of the character
+  - The url of the picture shown
+- Controls
+  - ❎ - Close the card
+  - "Skip?" - If you check this, the card will turn red and the character will not be included in the ranking process.
+Usually you will do this for characters you have simply for trading or cleaning purposes.
+  - 🗑️ - Delete the character.
+This will remove them from the list of characters and you will either have to add them back in with the 🆕 button (see **Adding New Characters**), with a merge (see **Merging Instructions**), or by starting over with your last $mmas dump or Mudae Ranker export.

 ## Merging Instructions
 Claimed a bunch of characters and didn't keep your Mudae Ranker data up-to-date?
 Shame shame.
 But hey, that's what merging is for.